Zafar Mahal (Mehrauli): Conservation

 It was declared a protected monument in 1920 under the Ancient Monuments Preservation Act, 1904, but is now encroached with new structures built on parts of its southern and eastern walls.
 The Indian National Trust for Art and Cultural Heritage (INTACH) has also listed this monument as a conservation area.
 As a part conservation activity of heritage monuments, the Archaeological Survey of India (ASI) in 2009 proposed to set up the Mughal Museum in this palace with the intention of encouraging visitors and also to ensure removal of extensive encroachments (see photo in gallery below) that have taken place in the precincts of the old palace.
 ASI considers that the museum would be a tribute to the legendary last Mughal emperor Zafar who was known more for his poetry than his administrative achievements.
 But until today, no work has taken place to set up a museum or to remove the surrounding illegal encroachment.
+Despite being under the label of a "protected monument" by ASI, vandalism and encroachment incidents have become common due to the negligence of authorities.